Atlanta mayor: 2 officers fired in ‘excessive force’ arrests

 Throughout the incident, Pilgrim and Young can be heard screaming and asking officers what is going on.

+Training records from the Peace Officer Standards and Training Council, which certifies law enforcement officers in Georgia, show that Streeter took a three-hour course on de-escalation tactics on May 24 and earlier last month took a six-hour class on use of force.

+Gardner completed three hours of training on use of force and two hours on de-escalation tactics in late March, according to POST records.

-The mayor said she delayed a news conference by several hours Sunday to review all the body-camera footage because she and Shields wanted to be certain about what happened.
+The mayor and chief said they carefully reviewed body-camera footage to be certain about what happened.

 “I really wanted to believe that the body-worn camera footage would provide some larger view that could better rationalize why we got to this space,” Shields said.
 “And having spent most of the afternoon with the mayor, reviewing the footage exhaustively, I knew that I had only one option, and that is to terminate the employees.”